HaxeFoundation/haxe-evolution/proposals/0000-package-alias.md

 ## Motivation

-This feature is intended for increasing readability when working with package qualified names.
+This feature is intended for increasing readability when working with package names.

-Currently an ambiguous reference can be resolved by fully-qualifying its package.
+In the present, an ambiguous reference can be resolved by using its package as a qualifier.

-This feature allows to shorter or lexically rename what you use to qualify a reference.
+This feature allows the user to shorten a package qualifier and allows organizing imported items.
-Even if a lexical reference is not ambiguous, aliasing a package and using that alias as a qualifier instead of a lexical reference can be useful for giving an idea of what a reference is.

 ## Detailed design